E3SM-Project/polaris/docs/tutorials/dev_add_test_group.md

 ```

 But then it does a second forward run on 8 cores instead of 4 and compares the
 results to make sure they are identical.
+Each of these runs is performed in
+its own step.

 ```python
 from polaris import TestCase